 National experts from institutions such as MIT’s School of Management, the Defense Acquisition University and Naval Surface Warfare Center, Crane Division, spoke to the group on day one, followed by sessions on eco-system ideas and a panel discussion on the “blue economy.”

 The last two days of the summit included working-group sessions where innovation ecosystems for warfare communities were identified.

-Bundy said that results from the summit will be shared with Navy leaders and used to establish these ecosystems, create “centers of innovation” and to adopt processes to accelerate delivery of technological power to the fleet.
+Bundy said that results from the summit will be shared with U.S. Navy leaders and used to establish these ecosystems, create “centers of innovation” and to adopt processes to accelerate delivery of technological power to the fleet.